arrowtype/recursive/README.md

 ## Building the fonts

-TODO: add more detail here

 1. Font sources are prepped with https://github.com/arrowtype/varfont-prep
+2. Currently (as of Nov 30), copying feature code into prepped fonts is more manual than I'd like it to be.
+    1. Copy the directory `src/features/features` into the varfontprep directory
+    2. To build the static fonts:
+      1. Update `src/features/features.fea` to comment out `include(./features/liga_ss0x.fea);` and uncomment `include(./features/liga_ss0x-static.fea);`.
+      2. Use `src/features/copy-features-to-UFOs.py` to copy `src/features/features.fea` into the UFOs of the varfontprep directory
+    3. To build the variable font:
+      3. Update `src/features/features.fea` to comment out `include(./features/liga_ss0x-static.fea);` and uncomment `include(./features/liga_ss0x.fea);`.
+      4. Use `src/features/copy-features-to-UFOs.py` to copy `src/features/features.fea` into the UFOs of the varfontprep directory
-2. The varfontprep sources are then built with scripts in `src/build-scripts`
+3. The varfontprep sources are then built with scripts in `src/build-scripts`
-  - Variable fonts built in `src/build-scripts/build.sh`
-  - Static fonts currently built with `src/build-scripts/build-statics.sh`
+  - Static fonts currently built with `src/build-scripts/build-statics.sh` (do this after updating feature code for static fonts)
+  - Variable fonts built in `src/build-scripts/build.sh` (do this after updating feature code for variable fonts)

 ## Using the resources in this project for type design